 The Somatic School provides body-oriented coaching training that can be completed fully online in 6 months.
 It’s the world’s first somatic coach training to be awarded a Level 2 accreditation by the International Coaching Federation (ICF).
 So, if you’re looking for a certification that will earn you ICF qualifications (and you’re ready to log 500 hours of coaching experience), this could be a great option.

 The training focuses on the Cross-Mapping Method and Sensation-Based Motivation Coaching.
-These methods combine mindfulness, energy medicine, and neuroscience to achieve holistic change in clients.
-They impact their physical body, mental and emotional health, and spiritual awareness all at once by:
+These methods combine mindfulness, energy medicine, and neuroscience to create change across the whole person.
+The aim is to shift the physical body, mental and emotional health, and spiritual awareness at once by:

 - Releasing negative emotions